 High level human coaching is allowed.
-For that purpose each team may use a set of paper boards with QR Codes to be directly interpreted by the robots.
+For that purpose each team may use hand gestures or voice.
 High level coaching has to comply the following rules:

-- boards can not be larger than 30 x 30 cm; - only robots that are in the field can be coached; - each team will designate a member to perform coaching; - coaching is only allowed from the team leader position, in front of the teams' base station pc; - the robot(s) that is/are being coached should remain within the field of play, and cannot be touched by human team members; - the human that is coaching should stay always outside of the field of play; - no electronic device, other than electronic devices that are mounted on the robot itself, can be used to transfer coaching instructions to the robot; - coaching can take place only during 'dead time' (i.e., the 10 seconds between a stop and a start by the assistant referee).
+- gesture coaching can be provided by the use of single colored gloves used by one of the team members; - voice coaching can only be provided through dedicated headpiece microphones provided by the organization.
+These microphones (one per team) are connected to the refbox computer; - voice commands will be send to the team base station during "dead time" (i.e., the 10 seconds between a stop and a start by the assistant referee); - coaching is only allowed from the team leader position, in front of the teams' base station pc; - specification of the voice commands data format is provided in an independent document; - only robots that are in the field can be coached; - coaching is only allowed from the team leader position, in front of their base station pc; - the robot(s) that is/are being coached should remain within the field of play, and cannot be touched by human team members; - the human that is coaching should stay always outside of the field of play; - no electronic device, other than electronic devices that are mounted on the robot itself, can be used to transfer coaching instructions to the robot; - any type of coaching can only take place during 'dead time' (i.e., the 10 seconds between a stop and a start by the assistant referee).